If you or a loved one is the victim of elder abuse in San Diego, CA, you may be entitled to compensation.

 Elder abuse can occur just about anywhere an elderly person lives.
 Individuals who live at home, but require a caretaker, are best supported when unexpected or unannounced visits are made by family, friends, or legal advocates.
 This encourages caregivers to stay ‘on their toes’ while working for and tending to their elderly clients.

 It can be very difficult for family members to decide that their elderly parents or other loved ones need long term care placement.
 In addition to the emotional upheaval that placement can cause, there are also quite often concerns about the provision of care.
 There is a multitude of state and federal laws in place to protect the most vulnerable members of the senior population, but they are not always followed or respected.

 Elder abuse in nursing homes can be perpetrated by the staff who are supposed to be taking care of them.
 Sadly, abuse can also be caused by other residents experiencing mental status changes or worsening health.
 And because no one staff member can be everywhere all the time, family members are strongly advised to make their presence known in these types of facilities.
 Let’s face it, no facility wants to be accused of elder abuse, or more specifically, have to deal with a San Diego elder abuse attorney.

 If you ever suspect that an elderly person has been or is being abused, you need to call an elder abuse lawyer in San Diego who can review your suspicions and take action based on their findings.
-You can trust the qualified, knowledgeable, and skilled San Diego elder abuse lawyers of the Law Offices of Elliott Kanter.
+You can trust the qualified, knowledgeable, and skilled San Diego elder abuse lawyers of The Law Office of Elliott Kanter.
 They will work with you to ensure that your beloved elders can live out the remainder of their lives with the dignity and respect they deserve.